STAINLESS STEEL

 WHAT IS STAINLESS STEEL

-Stainless steels are chromium containing steel alloys.
-The minimum chromium content of the standardised stainless steels is 11%.
-Chromium makes the steel ‘stainless’ this means improved corrosion resistance.
+Stainless steel is a chromium combined steel alloy.
+The minimum chromium content of the standardised stainless steel is 11%.
+Chromium makes the steel ‘stainless’ which means it has a improved corrosion resistance.

-The better corrosion resistance is due to a chromium oxide film that is formed on the steel surface.
-This extremely thin layer, under the right conditions, is also self-repairing.
+Corrosion resistance increases when there is more chromium oxide film formed on the steel surface.
+This extremely thin layer and under the right conditions is also self-repairing.

-Besides chromium, typical alloying elements are molybdenum, nickel and nitrogen.
-Nickel is mostly alloyed to improve the formability and ductility of stainless steel.
+Besides chromium, there are also alloying elements like molybdenum, nickel and nitrogen.
+Nickel mostly alloys in to improve the formability and ductility of stainless steel.
 Alloying these elements brings out different crystal structures to enable different properties in machining, forming, welding etc.

 The four major types of stainless steel are: